DeeChael/DynamicClassGeneratorLegacy/README.md

 # Dynamic Class Generator
 ## Generate classes when a program is running!

+# !!!
+This project has been moved to Ocean-Project repo! !!!

 ### Example:
     JClass clazz = new JClass("net.deechael.test", "DynamicClassGeneratorTest", Level.PUBLIC);
     //Create field